BashMocha/multithreaded-tcp-ip-chat-server/README.md

 Or you can check the official [Downloads](https://www.sqlite.org/download.html) page to install the source code.

 # Usage
 > [!WARNING]
+> The whole project runs on `localhost` and has not been tested on distinct machines.
+> Trying to run the server and clients on different machines can cause fatal errors and crash the program entirely.

+> [!WARNING]
 > `./bin`, `./bin/local` and `./bin/remote` folders are crucial for the project functionality
 > especially for the database and file transfer functions.